Polystyrene (standard Petri Dishes and culture flasks)

 The refractive index is wavelength-dependent.
 As a standard, nD is used to characterize the refractive index of optical materials, which represents 589 nm.

 The refractive index is often referred to as “optical density”.
 Most objectives are designed for use with coverslips that have a standard refractive index of 1.52, including glass and the ibidi Polymer Coverslip.
 Immersion oil, which can be seen as an extended front lens of immersion objectives, also has a refractive index of 1.52.

 The numerical aperture (NA) is an important value for microscope objectives, which defines their resolution and luminous intensity.
 It measures the ability of the objective to gather light and resolve fine specimen detail at a fixed object distance.
-The higher the NA, the higher the ability is of an objective to resolve details of a specimen.
+The higher the NA, the greater the ability of an objective is to resolve details of a specimen.
 The NA is imprinted on every objective.